Robin Barnes

-Robin Barnes is an American jazz singer and fitness leader from New Orleans, Louisiana, United States, best known for her jazz EP "Songbird Sessions" released in 2016.
+Robin Barnes is an American jazz singer, vocalist and fitness leader from New Orleans, Louisiana, United States, best known for her debut album "Louisiana Love" released in 2026 and her jazz EP "Songbird Sessions" released in 2016.

 Early life

-Barnes was born in New Orleans, Louisiana and grew up around a family of musicians, including Dave Bartholomew.
-Barnes came from gospel and jazz roots, and started singing at 6 in her church choir.
-After a solo performance of “Ana Maria," she decided she wanted to be a singer.
+Barnes was born in New Orleans, Louisiana and grew up in the Lower Ninth Ward around a family of musicians, including Dave Bartholomew.
+A ninth generation Louisianan, Barnes came from gospel and jazz roots, and started singing at 6 in her church choir.
+After a solo performance of “Ave Maria," she decided she wanted to be a singer.

 Career

 Business

 Barnes holds a bachelor's degree from the University of New Orleans in business management and a master's degree in business administration.
 When she returned from Greece, she was diagnosed with a rare kidney infection and changed her diet.
 After the diagnosis, Barnes founded Fit by You/Move Ya Brass, a New Orleans-centric fitness lifestyle group.
-Barnes was featured on Forbes 40 under 40 in 2014 for her workout wear.
+Barnes was featured on Gambit's 40 under 40 in 2014 for her workout wear.

 Barnes is the At-Large Director on The University of New Orleans International Alumni Board and serves as a member on The Beautiful Foundation, serving uplifting young women.

 Music

 In 2011, she made music her full-time career.
 Barnes’ first gig was in the Hotel Monteleone where she still holds a residency along with the Windsor Court.
 She has grown in popularity since her debut in the United States and in Europe.
 Barnes has been named the “Songbird of New Orleans" by several media outlets.

-Barnes won “Favorite New Orleans Musician” by New Orleans magazine as well as Gambit Magazine’s artist to watch in 2015.
+Barnes won “Favorite New Orleans Musician” by New Orleans magazine as well as Gambit Magazine's artist to watch in 2015.

 She released five songs on her Jazz EP Songbird Sessions on Aug.
 26, 2016 through Rhythm Elevation Records.
 The album was made with bassist Pat Casey.
 Robin cites influences including Allen Toussaint and Irma Thomas.
 Percussionists Riley and Powell and guitarists Masakowski and Danny Abel also appear.
 Songbird Sessions debuted at number 5 on the Traditional Jazz Albums Billboard Charts.
 Her album was also number 8 on the Current Jazz Albums chart.

-Barnes is currently working on a full-length album.
+Barnes released her debut album, “Louisiana Love,” on May 1, 2026 to honor her ninth-generation Louisiana heritage.
+The album features zydeco, Cajun and Creole French influences with New Orleans Jazz and funk.
+It features guest collaborations from Louisiana artists including Ivan Neville; The Soul Rebels; Mardi Gras Indians Bruce Sunpie Barnes, Monk Boudreaux and J’Wan Boudreaux; Rockin’ Dopsie Jr., Dwayne Dopsie and Rusty Metoyer; Louis Michot and Jourdan Thibodeaux; Cedric Watson; Herlin Riley; Drake Leblanc; Ha Sizzle, and Big Freedia.